Iran rial plunges as Western sanctions bite

 The crisis has also prompted criticism of the central bank and authorities by private businessmen.

-With additional reporting by Zahra Hosseinian and by Arshad Mohammed in Washington; Writing by Andrew Torchia; Editing by Ruth Pitchford and Claudia Parsons
+With additional reporting by Zahra Hosseinian; Writing by Andrew Torchia; Editing by Ruth Pitchford